pixeltris/YgoMaster/Docs/Updating.md

 ## Unity Engine updates

-The following needs to be updated in ClientSettings.json if using custom content (sound images).
+When UnityPlayer.dll updates (inside Master Duel folder) the following needs to be updated in ClientSettings.json if using YgoMaster's custom content feature (sound / images).
 See `UnityPlayerPdb.cs`

 - UnityPlayerRVA_AudioClip_CUSTOM_Construct_Internal
 - UnityPlayerRVA_AudioClip_CUSTOM_CreateUserSound